-Accounting: Parent Program (EA03) Associate in Science Degree
+Accounting (EA03)

 This program provides students with basic accounting knowledge necessary for an entry-level position in that area, and it also provides the preliminary knowledge required for transfer to a four-year institution.

 - Demonstrate proficiency in accurately observing and organizing financial data. - Demonstrate analytical and problem-solving skills. - Demonstrate the use of accounting principles and procedures as they apply to the recording and reporting of financial information. - Demonstrate proficiency in valuing, recording, and reporting the business entity's assets, liabilities, and equity. - Demonstrate proficiency in the use of financial data in planning, controlling, and evaluating entity performance.